ParallelMaths/parallel/pages/10-20-earth-look-like.md

 <!--- (2003) Q11 --->

 ::: problem id=3_1 marks=4
-__3.1__ Which of the following fractions is in the middle when they are written in numerical order?
+__3.1__ Which of the following fractions is in the middle when they are written in ascending numerical order?

 * [ ] `4/7`
 * [x] `5/8`